On invasion milestone, Ukraine urges solidarity as Western leaders gather

 The issue has been a "substantial" topic and the subject of "intense back and forth" in recent days, White House national security adviser Jake Sullivan told reporters.
 The United States has already banned imports of Russian oil.

-President Vladimir Putin on Wednesday said Moscow planned to switch gas sales made to "unfriendly" countries to roubles.
+President Vladimir Putin on Wednesday said Moscow planned to switch gas sales made to "unfriendly" countries to roubles, causing European gas prices to soar on concerns the move would exacerbate the region's energy crunch.

 As the humanitarian toll from the conflict continues to rise, driving a quarter of Ukraine's population of 44 million from their homes, President Volodymyr Zelenskiy called on people around the world to take to the streets and demand the war end.